Sharing Excess Warehouse App

 Victoria - Product Manager

-Founded in Philadelphia in 2018, Sharing Excess has rescued and delivered more than 25 million pounds of food to communities and organizations, expanding its impact across 20 states in America.
+Since 2018, Sharing Excess has rescued 25+ million pounds of food from wholesalers and delivered to communities and organizations, expanding its impact across 20 states in America.

 Receiving and distributing around 30k pounds of food from 9AM to 11AM everyday, Food Sourcing Associates are some of the busiest employees at Sharing Excess.
 In this fast and chaotic process, the real frustrations lied in working with the data.